 CBD & Other Cannabinoids

 Scientists have known for years that certain compounds within the hemp plant are wellness superfoods.
 But more recently, we’re discovering that these compounds called cannabinoids are powerful new tools in our fight for wellness!
-But, before we can talk about the potential therapeutic effects, we need to first understand where cannabinoids originate, and how they work in our bodies.
+But, before we can talk about the potential health maintenance effects, we need to first understand where cannabinoids originate, and how they work in our bodies.
 Let’s dive in.

 What is cannabis?
 And, how does hemp fit into the conversation?